stevenbai0724/GamerGamble-Backend/README.md

 # OneHacks-Backend

-The backend for Gamer Gamble is built on an ExpressJS server which makes API calls to RapidAPI, an API which has endpoints for tournaments, teams, schedules and scores.
+The backend for Gamer Gamble is built on an ExpressJS server which makes API calls to RapidAPI, an API which has endpoints for tournaments, teams, schedules and score data.